Understanding Your Fantasy Football League

 After the Draft

 Once you’ve finished your draft, you may think you can now sit back and ignore your team.
-That’s abother common mistake that novices in every league make.
-The best fantasy players are the ones who carefully look over the waiver wire rules, the trade deadline, and any other rules and factors involved for altering their team every week.
-You can even drop a player and add another one before Week 1 -- never be tied to the team you draft.
+That’s another common mistake novices make in every league.
+The best fantasy players are the ones who carefully look over the waiver wire rules, the trade deadline, and any other rules and factors involved for altering their team throughout the season.
+You can even drop a player and add another one before Week 1—never be tied to the team you draft.
 Injuries, bye weeks, and poor performance necessitate that you manage your team on a weekly basis, with things such as...

 Most leagues have trade deadlines and have rules regarding trading players.
 Usually, there is a set week during the season where trades are no longer allowed, i.e., the trade deadline, which is important to keep in the back of your mind for league preparation.